-fication that a capabilities-based competition policy view as meritorious.^{68,69,70} By contrast, competition policy should adopt less permissive standards towards diversification in areas in which a firm has a low capabilities position.
+i) Diversification via M&A that builds upon or extends existing capabilities is a form of diversification that a capabilities-based competition policy view as meritorious.
+61,62,63 By contrast, competition policy should adopt less permissive standards towards diversification in areas in which a firm has a low capabilities position.
 Missing capabilities can often be remedied by M&A activity; blanket prohibitions in mergers are therefore likely damaging to innovation.